Photographer Resume Examples

 - Emphasize technical skills, including proficiency with photography equipment, editing software like Adobe Photoshop and Lightroom.

-- List relevant certifications or relevant coursework that enhance your photographic skills.
+- List relevant certifications or relevant coursework that lift your photographic skills.

 - Describe specific contributions to projects, such as creative direction or unique perspectives that added value.